ummels/fontaxes/README.markdown

 Copyright (c) 2007 by Andreas Bühmann
 Copyright (c) 2011 by Michael Ummels <michael.ummels@rwth-aachen.de>

-The LaTeX support files contained in this software may be distributed and modified under the terms and conditions of the [LaTeX Project Public License][LPPL], version 1.3c or greater (your choice).
+This work may be distributed and modified under the terms and conditions of the [LaTeX Project Public License][LPPL], version 1.3c or greater (your choice).

 [LPPL]: http://www.latex-project.org/lppl/